There are so many fun, simple, beautiful things we can do with our families to celebrate the real meaning of Easter.

-A couple weeks before Easter, I set out some fresh spring flowers, pull out a pretty table cloth, set out a bowl of pretty dyed eggs and voila – the house is all decorated for Easter.
+I generally keep the decorating super simple – a pretty table cloth, a bowl of pretty dyed eggs, some flowers, and voila – the house is all decorated for Easter.
 I love how eggs and flowers remind us of new life – what Easter is all about.

-Here are a couple super-simple ideas I found on Pinterest that I think I’ll try this year:
+Here are a couple super-simple ideas I found that I think I’ll try this year:

 The kids and I are always collecting “signs of spring” – the first sprigs of green we find.
 This would be a lovely way to showcase what we find as we celebrate new life at Easter:

 And I found some really nice decorations on Etsy that capture the real meaning of Easter – check them out HERE.

 We have special (but very simple) activities we do each day of the week leading up to Easter.
 Thanks to great ideas from books and friends and some trial and error, our Easter Week has evolved over the years into what I’ve laid out below.

 Most of the ideas below take 5-10 minutes and require little or no supplies.